I am an Assistant Professor of International Relations in the Department of Political Science at the University of Miami.

 My ongoing book project (Wars Within Wars: Understanding Inter-rebel Fighting) explains why and under what circumstances rebel groups pitted against a common enemy (the government) sometimes fight each other.

-My academic and policy pieces have been published (or are forthcoming) in International Security, Journal of Peace Research, Journal of Conflict Resolution, Middle East Policy, Parameters, The National Interest, The Washington Post, The African Security Review and The International Spectator.
+My academic and policy pieces have been published (or are forthcoming) in International Security, Journal of Peace Research, Journal of Conflict Resolution, Middle East Policy, Parameters, The African Security Review, The International Spectator, and in blogs of The National Interest and The Washington Post.

 I previously worked as research analyst at the Peterson Institute for International Economics and at the World Bank’s Development Economics Research Group in Washington, DC.